UkuleleTuesday/datasets/README.md

 - Difficulty distribution.
 - Cumulative growth of the songbook over time.
 - Filtering to view stats for all songs or just the "Current edition".

-## Technical Architecture

-The application uses a modern, automated data pipeline:

-1. **GCS Integration**: Direct connection to Google Cloud Storage bucket using `st-files-connection`
-2. **Automatic Discovery**: Dynamically finds all `.json` metadata files in the bucket
-3. **Real-time Loading**: Loads fresh data on each session with 10-minute caching
-4. **Progress Tracking**: Visual progress bars for data loading operations
-5. **Intelligent Fallback**: Seamless fallback to local dataset for development
-6. **Data Processing**: Automatic flattening and cleaning of Drive API response format

 ## Development